 Purchase a Mobile Phone and/or local SIM card

 It is essential to leave a contact phone number when contacting potential employers.
 Mobile phones are cheap to purchase and easy to use.
 SIM cards can be bought from mobile phone shops.
-Credits (top-up cards) can be bought from any branch of 7-11.
-There are both post-paid and pre-paid plans (the 7-11 are pre-paid sims and top-up cards).
+Credits (top-up cards) can be bought from any branch of a 7-11 store.
 The three primary cell phone providers are AIS, DTAC, and TRUE.
-All have some amount of 3G/4G coverage throughout most of the country, though there are very rural/mountainous areas with limited/no coverage.
+All have 4G/5G coverage throughout most of the country; there are very rural/mountainous areas with limited/no coverage.
 Foreigners are required to provide their passport in order to purchase a SIM.
 Note that most Thais do not have, or use, voicemail.
 It is important to answer calls when they are made, and call back later when your phone calls go unanswered.

 Step 4:

-View job listings on the following sites each day
+View job listings on relevant websites each day

 Step 5: